kevinkristianto/event-table-management-app/README.md

 # Table Management App (React)

 A simple table management tool with build, edit, and view modes.
-Data is saved locally using `localStorage`.
+Data is saved locally using `SQLite`.

 ## Features

-- **Build Mode**: Add tables with seats
+- **Build Mode**: Add layout for venue (tables and seats), assigning name for each tables and seats
-- **Guest Form**: Add guest name, menu (A/B), and allergy
+- **Guest Form**: Add guest name, menu selection, and allergy
 - **Edit Mode**: Assign guests to seats
 - **View Mode**: Click seats to view guest info